Petro31/ad_group_all/README.md

 ## Installation

+This requires `voluptuous` as a dependency.
+Make sure it's included in the appdaemon addon configuration.

 Download the `group_all` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `hacs` module.

 ## Example App configuration